Riesz transform on manifolds with quadratic curvature decay: Introduction

-then $(M,g)$ can not satisfy the $\alpha$-H\"older Elliptic estimate for any $\alpha>\beta$.
-We'll show that the existence of such a sublinear harmonic function yields some restrictions on the range of $p$ where the Riesz transform is on $L^p$-bounded : \begin{propo} Let $(M^n,g)$ be a complete Riemannian manifold whose Ricci curvature satisfies the quadratic decay control (QD) and the reverse doubling hypothesis for some exponent $\nu>2$.
-Assume also that $(M,g)$ satisfies the hypothesis (VC) and (RCE).
-If the volume growth of $(M,g)$ is control by $R^\mu$: and if $(M,g)$ carries a non constant sublinear harmonic function $h$ :
+and if $\alpha>\beta$ then $(M,g)$ can not satisfy the $\alpha$-H\"older Elliptic estimates.
+We will show that the existence of such a sublinear harmonic function yields some restrictions on the range of $p$ where the Riesz transform is $L^p$-bounded: \begin{propo} Let $(M^n,g)$ be a complete Riemannian manifold satisfying the conditions (QD), (VC), (RCE) and the reverse doubling hypothesis (RD${}_{\nu}$) for some exponent $\nu>0$.
+Assume moreover that there are some positive constants $C$ and $\mu$, such that the volume of anchored geodesic balls satisfy: If $(M,g)$ carries a non constant sublinear harmonic function $h$: